mike632t/x11-calc/README.md

 ### Latest News

+22 Sep 23
+   - Updated build instructions.
+   - Added ability to build using make on MacOS.

 03 Jun 23
    - Fixed compiler directive so keyboard works again on linux.
    - Fixed a problem in the make file.